catherineazelbee/MayaUnrealCameraLink/README.md

 ## Updating Camera Animation (Live Reload)

 One of the best features of this USD workflow is **live reloading**.
-You don't need to re-import when you make changes in Maya!
+You don't need to re-import when you make changes in Maya.

 ### To update your camera animation:

-1. **In Maya:** Make your animation changes and re-export to the **same file path**.
+1. **In Maya:** Make your animation changes and re-export to the **same file path** with the export button.

 2. **In Unreal:**
    - Open the **USD Stage Editor** (Window → USD Stage)